Neutral Pressure Focus Drying - FLOOD DRYING

-Wet Air Exhaust – The EPD200 has two internal fans compared to one in the EPD150.
+Wet Air Exhaust – Moreover, the EPD200 has two internal fans compared to one in the EPD150.
 Both do not produce water.
-Vented away moisture makes it work in colder temperatures.
+The moisture is vented away allowing it to work in colder temperatures.
 The moisture is purged from the system by Regen air.

 This is a 4-Hole dehumidifier meaning that there are 2 separate fans inside.
 One for the Process-Air (Air that needs to be dried) and the Regen Air that is used to purge the wheel of moistures and is then vented away

 Drying a water-damaged room has moved on from the days of lighting a fire and opening the doors and windows.
 The industry no longer leaves a dehumidifier in the middle of the flood-damaged room with a couple of air movers and hopes for the best, not least because it wastes expensive energy and because contractors are increasingly aware of the need to reduce both their carbon footprint and the time it takes to do the job.